metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 .. literalinclude:: ../../../src/metatensor/models/cli/conf/architecture/soap_bpnn.yaml
    :language: yaml

-Any of these hyperparameters can be overridden in the training configuration file.
+Any of these hyperparameters can be overridden with the training parameter file.